agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 -----------------------------------------------------------

 In order to get coverage reults as a single file we need to explicite use ``coalesce`` method to merge records from all the partitions before writing them to the storage.
-Such an approach causes of course some performance degradation as the data cannot be written in parallel (distributed) fashion and by nature its uncompressed and in text format.
+Such an approach causes performance degradation as the data cannot be written in distributed fashion.
 Equally, due to the fact there is only one thread used for writing, the scalability is impaired as well.

 .. code-block:: scala